soudev/knowledge.mine/stuff/nodejs.md

 #### Pessoal

+* [BipIO](https://bip.io/) - gives you the power to rapidly create workflows with the cloud components you already love, no programming required.

+  * [[GitHub] bipio-server / bipio](https://github.com/bipio-server/bipio) - The BipIO API Server

 * [Cozy](http://cozy.io/) - a personal Cloud you can host, hack and delete Your web apps and your data on your hardware

   * [[GitHub] mycozycloud / cozy-setup](https://github.com/mycozycloud/cozy-setup)